Heinrich Rieger: Anschluss and Nazi persecution

 The Rieger Collection was thus dismantled.
 However, some of Egon Schiele's drawings from the Rieger Collection are still lost.

 Deportation

 On 24 September 1942, the Nazis deported Rieger and his wife to the Theresienstadt ghetto on the 42nd transport.
 After initiating a death declaration procedure, it was established on 7 March 1947 that Heinrich Rieger had been murdered there on 17 October 1942, although specifics remained unclear.
 Berta Rieger was deported from Theresienstadt to Auschwitz in 1944, where she was murdered immediately upon arrival.
-The Nazi Riech seized the Riegers' assets in accordance with the “Ordinance on the Confiscation of Assets Hostile to the People and the State in Austria” of 18 November 1938.
+The Nazi Riech seized the Riegers' assets in accordance with the "Ordinance on the Confiscation of Assets Hostile to the People and the State in Austria" of 18 November 1938.

 Family

-Rieger's son Ludwig (1894–1913) and the third-born daughter Antonia (1897–1933) died through suicide.
-Their son Robert (1894–1985) became a doctor, emigrated to the USA in 1938 and was the legal successor to his father's art collection.
+Rieger's son, Ludwig (1894–1913) and his third-born daughter Antonia (1897–1933) died through suicide.
+Their son Robert (1894–1985) became a doctor, emigrated to the USA in 1938, and was the legal successor to his father's art collection.